MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 # Overview of team owner, schedule owner, and team member roles in Shifts

+Alternative titles:
-Use roles to define your frontline managers and workers in Shifts Roles in Shifts
+- Use roles to define your frontline managers and workers in Shifts
+- Roles in Shifts

 ## Overview